 94 % of all ammonia emissions in the EU result from agriculture.
 The remaining 6 % come from waste handling, road transportation and industrial applications.

 Livestock excreta contain high amounts of ammonia.
 They are at the origin of 75 % of all ammonia emissions from agriculture in the EU (figure 1).
-Emissions from livestock can be reduced but are beyond the scope here which is focused to mineral fertiliser.
+Emissions from livestock can be reduced but are beyond the scope here which is focused on mineral fertiliser.

 Mineral fertiliser application accounts for 22 % of all ammonia emissions from agriculture in the EU (figure 1).
 These emissions are due to the transformation of ammonium solved in the soil to gaseous ammonia.
 The rate of transformation depends on the soil pH level.
 The higher the soil pH level, the more ammonium is converted to ammonia.
 The higher the temperature, the more ammonia is then lost to the atmosphere.